 We encourage Martin’s Point plan members to contact us with questions, concerns, or problems related to any benefits or service.
 Please call us at 1-866-544-7504 (TTY: 711), 8 am to 8 pm, seven days a week from October 1–March 31, and Monday through Friday the rest of the year, to discuss your concerns.
+Additional information about filing a grievance or appeal is available below.

 If you’re unhappy with a service, provider experience, or any aspect of your care, you have the right to file a grievance.
 It’s your way to let us know something didn’t go as expected.
 We take your concerns seriously and will investigate and respond.

-There could be many reasons, such as:
+There could be many reasons to file a grievance, such as:

 You or your authorized representative may file a formal grievance either verbally or in writing by contacting our Member Services Department or mailing your request to Martin’s Point.

-To file a grievance verbally, please call us at 1-866-544-7504 (TTY: 711).
 We are available 8 am–8 pm, seven days a week from October 1 to March 31; and Monday through Friday the rest of the year.

 Martin’s Point Generations Advantage, Grievances